 This could be the function of a malware infected program or app that uses your accounts to send such mails to your friends.

 To stop further proceeding, make sure that you have logged out of your social networking and blogging accounts, and use different and strong password for each account.
+Generate a strong and memorable password here.

 No matter whether your computer is virus infected or not, there are some basic steps that you need to take to protect your device and files.